 1 I didn’t have a map, expecting my local knowledge and the way marking to be ample.

-I was distracted by all the cyclists coming over this cobbled way and intuitively went the same way and on to a good cycle track, only after some distance, as I headed up into Penwortham, did I realise this wasn’t the ‘Wheel’.
+I was distracted by all the cyclists coming over this cobbled way and intuitively went the same way and on to a good cycle track.
+Only after some distance, as I headed up into Penwortham, did I realise this wasn’t the ‘Wheel’.
 My pride was too much just to turn around and go back, so totally disorientated I did an irrational loop into housing estates, cul de sacs and parks before having to ask a group of teenagers the way back to the river.
 Great start!
-By now I had also noticed my second mistake – my aging cable to the rear derailleur had snapped so I had to cycle the rest of the route in one gear!!!
+By now I had also noticed my second mistake — my ageing cable to the rear derailleur had snapped, so I had to cycle the rest of the route in one gear!!!

-Onwards through the docks area [one of the largest in Europe in the 19th century] another cafe at the Marina, and onto the seaward section of the Ribble, complete with seagulls and cormorants.
-Next there was a stiff incline [in the one gear] heading west into the wind alongside Riversway until a bridge took me over the busy road and back along a canal – The Ribble Link, the only canal constructed in the last century – connecting the Lancaster canal with the rest of the system via the Leeds Liverpool.
-This looks miniscule and I wonder how many canal boats make the passage.
+Onwards through the docks’ area [one of the largest in Europe in the 19th century] another café at the Marina, and onto the seaward section of the Ribble, complete with seagulls and cormorants.
+Next there was a stiff incline [in the one gear] heading west into the wind alongside Riversway until a bridge took me over the busy road and back along a canal — The Ribble Link.
+This is the only canal constructed in the last century, connecting the Lancaster canal with the rest of the system via the Leeds Liverpool.
+This looks miniscule, and I wonder how many canal boats make the passage.

 Onwards on surprisingly rural cycleways in Cottam and through the UCLAN sports fields, all areas I had no knowledge of.
 Still lots of cyclists coming both ways and with all being communicative it felt a very social day out.
 Somehow bypassed Eastway, past the ‘Hoppers sports ground over the M55 and ended up alongside the A6 in Broughton.

-Quietness returned in Durton Lane with its speed bumps.
+Quietness returned to Durton Lane with its speed bumps.
 Next I was going along the long neglected Longslands Lane and coming across the Asda superstore.
-Some steep inclines brought me onto the M6 motorway access at Bluebell Way [well not quite] and Roman Way.
+Some steep inclines brought me onto the M6 motorway access at Bluebell Way [well, not quite] and Roman Way.

 I was soon cycling through the grounds of Preston Crematorium, certainly plenty of variety!